ayesha-m96/DSATermProject2025/README.md

 ## Data Preprocessing
 **Data Cleaning**
-- Handle Missing Values by removing them or imputation
+- Handle Missing Values by removing them or by imputation
-- Standardize units and formats across datasets
+- Standardise units and formats across datasets

 **Feature Engineering**
 - Create derived variables
-- Categorize Variables
+- Categorise Variables

 ## Exploratory Data Analysis
 - **Univariate Analysis:**
-  - Summarize and visualize individual variables
+  - Summarise and visualise individual variables
   - Use histograms, box plots, and summary statistics
 - **Bivariate Analysis:**
   - Explore relationships between fatal car accidents and each independent variables
   - Use scatter plots, correlation matrices, and grouped bar charts
 - **Multivariate Analysis:**
   - Examine interactions between multiple variables
-  - Use heatmaps and grouped visualizations
+  - Use heatmaps and grouped visualisations

  # Tools and Technologies <a name="tat"></a>
  - To be able to effectively analyse the data above, I will make use of the following tools: